MCDReforged/MCDReforged/readme.md

 - colorama
 - psutil

 The requirements are also stored in `requirements.txt`.
-You can execute `pip install -r requirement.txt` to install all needed modules
+You can execute `pip install -r requirements.txt` to install all needed modules

 ## Usage